deepix/deepix.github.io/_posts/2017-11-26-mac-remote-desktop.markdown

 We'll set up your home computer for remote access.

-Under System Preferences > Sharing, enable 'Remote Login'.
-This allows SSH access to your home computer.
+Under _System Preferences > Sharing_, enable 'Remote Login'.
+This
+allows SSH access to your home computer.

 No other services are needed.